 - Suspend a user to prevent unauthorized access.

 Note: Suspending a user resets the user's sign-in cookies and OAuth tokens.

 - Investigate the potentially unauthorized activity and restore the account.
 You might also consider enrolling the domain in 2-step verification (2SV).

 - Ask the affected user to review their recovery address and complete the Gmail security checklist.

-- If the compromised user is a G Suite administrator, review the Admin audit logs for any configuration changes the user has recently made.
+- If the compromised user is an administrator, review the Admin audit logs for any configuration changes the user has recently made.
 Skip this step if it doesn't apply.